The ultimate fall cookie! Grab a cup of coffee and whip up this Pumpkin Coffee Cake Cookies Recipe! A great afternoon treat!

 - 1 tbsp butter

-Add in Pumpkin pie spic, eggs and vanilla and continue mixing until evenly combined.
+- Add in Pumpkin pie spice, eggs and vanilla and continue mixing until evenly combined.

 This is a sponsored conversation written by me on behalf of International Delight.
 The opinions and text are all mine.